marceand/memoapp/README.md

 # Memoization app

-An app for saving, editing, deleting and sharing vocabulary word.
+An app for saving, editing, deleting and sharing vocabulary vocabulary.

 # Dependency
-1. Room - used to store vocabulary word
+1. Room - used to store vocabulary vocabulary
 2. Livedata - used to update data automatically
 3. Coroutine - used to perform asynchronous database operations